-I am Rosemarie (Rosie) Wagner, a PhD candidate in Political Science at UC Berkeley.
-I am currently writing a dissertation on the legal and political theory of Thomas Hobbes.
+I am Rosemarie Wagner, a PhD candidate in Political Science at UC Berkeley.
+I am currently finishing a dissertation titled Laws Living and Armed: the political and legal theory of Thomas Hobbes.
 My dissertation has two broad aims: to show the full complexity Thomas Hobbes's distinctive legal theory, and to use that legal theory as a lens to recast and resolve persistent problems in Hobbes's political theory.
 This is primarily a conceptual and textual analysis, but one which relies heavily on the legal and political historical contexts in which Hobbes was working.
 I have completed the Designated Emphasis in Renaissance and Early Modern Studies, an interdisciplinary program at UC Berkeley.
 Before coming here, I received an MSc in Political Theory from the London School of Economics and a BA in Philosophy and Political Science from Tufts University.
 I am proficient in Latin, Spanish, and French.
-I pride myself on my teaching and have extensive experience as a teaching assistant as well as an educator at many different levels; I received UC Berkeley's Outstanding Student Instructor Award in 2013.
+I pride myself on my teaching and have extensive experience as a lecturer and as a teaching assistant; I am a recipient of UC Berkeley's Outstanding Student Instructor Award.

-My primary research interests center on questions of the relationship between between law and force in politics, and the role of reason and passion in political psychology.
+My primary research interests center on questions of the line between legal and non-legal action that's deemed politically legitimate.
 In addition to the early modern period, I also have research interests in late modern as well as ancient Greek political thought.